-More than one time he has shown that his true ambition in life is to be useless, not lazy; in fact, he tends to put more effort into creative new ways of avoid anything reminding a task that the amount possibly demanded by said task.
+More than one time he has shown that his true ambition in life is to be useless, not lazy; in fact, he tends to put more effort into creative new ways of avoiding anything resembling a task than any amount that could possibly demanded by said task.
 He once joined golf to learn new ways of being useless.

-Garfield is incredibly lazy but he is quite intelligent he is able to outwit criminals, is a skilled detective, and can build advanced technology out of simple house hold objects.
+Garfield is incredibly lazy but quite intelligent: he is able to outwit criminals, is a skilled detective, and can build advanced technology out of simple household objects.